mmKALLL/Neuroking/README.md

 #Neuroking
 A neural network design tool, now at version 0.1.0.0! <br />
 Readme last updated on 2016-06-18. <br />
-Currently working on: Refactoring the high-level architecture
+Currently working on: Refactoring the high-level architecture, analysis to help with decision-making

 Note to self: Processor nodes vs Hidden nodes; rename package structure to Neuroking